Faculty & Staff

 Mrs. Turner joined Arma Dei in the fall of 2021 and diligently served as an Administrative Assistant for two years before assuming the role of Director of Communications & Events.
 With a proven background in administrative work, event management, creative design, and photography, Mrs. Turner is excited to utilize her gifts to communicate and further the mission and vision of Arma Dei through various media (print, digital, and video), bringing the stories of the academy to life!
 Employing her organizational and leadership skills, Mrs. Turner looks forward to coordinating events and experiences that foster community across the academy.

-Janell and her husband, Jordan, have a son, Wyatt, and a daughter on the way.
+Janell and her husband, Jordan, have a son, Wyatt, and a daughter, Lilia.
 She enjoys exploring the outdoors, playing sports, swing dancing, and spending time with her family.

 Technology Manager